joshuachoy/BT3103-Prototype/README.md

 <a name="iam"></a>
 ## 2. AWS IAM Set-up.
+**Policy will be used to form connection between different AWS services**
 #### Go to IAM services.
 a.
 Go to "Policies":</br>
 &nbsp;&nbsp;&nbsp;&nbsp; i.
 Create policy. </br>